 \section{Conclusion}

-In this Letter we proposed a precise CFT manifestation of black hole formation in AdS$_3$ via colliding shockwaves: we identified a wave packet of mean field operators exchanged in the cross-channel operator product expansion of two highly boosted precursor operators.
-The expected value of the distribution of exchanged operators crosses the BTZ black hole threshold at a timescale equal to twice the scrambling time, i.e., when both precursors are sufficiently boosted to generate shockwaves.
+In this Letter we proposed a precise CFT manifestation of black hole formation in AdS$_3$ via colliding shock waves: we identified a wave packet of mean-field operators exchanged in the cross-channel operator product expansion of two highly boosted precursor operators.
+The expected value of the distribution of exchanged operators crosses the BTZ black hole threshold at a timescale equal to twice the scrambling time, i.e., when both precursors are sufficiently boosted to generate shock waves.
 By phrasing this in terms of operator growth within the space of conformal blocks, we discovered scrambling dynamics -- normally associated with out-of-time-order correlators -- using an in-time-order four-point function diagnostic.

 In the future, we plan to report on a detailed analysis of the operator product expansion for timescales exceeding the black hole formation threshold.
 In this regime the exchange is dominated by heavy states associated with black holes \cite{Das:2017cnv,Collier:2018exn}.
 We expect a qualitatively different distribution of energy among the descendant operators: excitations of Virasoro (as opposed to global) modes are no longer suppressed by powers of $\frac{1}{c}$.
 These excitations are interpreted as genuine gravitational dressing \cite{Keller:2014xba} that cannot be absorbed into global isometry transformations.
 It is interesting to study the fraction of energy carried by these boundary gravitons, and whether this effect translates into a localization of the primary distribution, sharpening the black hole formation transition.